UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-Scientists at the Botanical Survey of India (BSI) have discovered a new species of banana from a remote tropical rain forest on the Little Andaman islands.
-This unique plant stands out for its impressive height, reaching up to 11 meters, which is about three times taller than the average banana plant we're familiar with.
+Scientists from the Botanical Survey of India (BSI) have discovered a new species of banana, Musa indandamanensis, in the remote tropical rainforests of Little Andaman Island.
+This remarkable species stands out for its exceptional height, reaching up to 11 meters, nearly three times taller than common banana plants.

 QUESTION 5